uofu-emb/2024-lab10-jonathan-andrew/README.md

 Hint: Consult the schematics and datasheets you read in the prelab.

+We can connect 3.3-5.5V to VBUS or VSYS (VSYS preferred).

 ## Activity
 1. Determine what the default values for the `WAKE_EN`, `SLEEP_EN`, and `ENABLE` registers are.

+All bits in `WAKE_EN` and `SLEEP_EN` that are not reserved reset to 1, and non-reserved bits in the `ENABLE` registers reset to 0.

 ## Activity